PeterCxy/itte/README.md

 A toy comment system that runs on Cloudflare Workers.

+My project consists of mostly spaghetti code to play with CF workers, so unless you are willing to debug some random issues with unreadable code, you should probably not use this.

 Most of the styles used in this project come from Isso, a truly self-hosted comment system.

 ### Deployment